mwz-cg/playground-es6-and-beyond-part-1/statement.md

 With the release of ES6 (2015), JavaScript really caught up with other programming languages.
 This version introduced many changes and new features that make JavaScript far more powerful, while also fixing a few long-standing issues.

+ES6 is now supported natively in the four major browsers: Chrome, Edge, Firefox, Safari.
+The only mainstream browser not supporting ES6 is...
+Internet Explorer 11, (unfortunately) still maintained by Microsoft to this day.

 ## Use `let` and `const`, not `var`

 There are two problems with `var`.
 First, it has function scope even if it is declared in a nested block.
 This means that outside the `for` loop below, you can still use the variable `i`.